gurjot-kaur/Sentiment-Analysis-API/README.md

 a.
 Run the Annotation Pipeline `testp.py` to get the labelled dataset\
 b.
 Run the Training Pipeline `training_pipeline.py` to get the trained model\
 c.
 Start the micro service by running the docker `MicroSerivce`\
 d.
-Run the Inference Pipeline `inference_pipeline.py` to get the final output.\
+Run the Inference Pipeline `inference_pipeline.py` to get the final output\

-4. At the end you should get a csv file with sentence and a sentiment, which will look like this:\
+4. At the end you should get a csv file with sentence and a sentiment, which will look like this:

 ![alt text](https://github.com/siddhant07/CaseStudy2/blob/master/Images/Final_outout.png)

-5. Celebrate with drinks, but only soft drinks, remember kids, alcohol kills brain cells.\
+5. Celebrate with drinks, but only soft drinks, remember kids, alcohol kills brain cells